A Shot in the Dark (Family Guy)

-"A Shot in the Dark'" is the ninth episode of the fourteenth season of the animated sitcom Family Guy, and the 258th episode overall.
+"A Shot in the Dark" is the ninth episode of the fourteenth season of the animated sitcom Family Guy, and the 258th episode overall.
 It aired on Fox in the United States on December 13, 2015, and is written by Mike Desilets and directed by Brian Iles.
 This episode was originally produced under the title "Stand Your Brown", a play on the stand-your-ground law and Cleveland's last name Brown.

 In the episode inspired from the 2012 controversial death of Trayvon Martin, Peter joins a neighborhood watch group and is accused of being racist after shooting Cleveland Jr., an unarmed black teenager, in self defense.

 It was originally set to air on November 15, 2015, but was replaced by "Peter's Sister" following the November 2015 Paris attacks.
 The second planned airing was supposed to be December 6, 2015, but it was again replaced, this time by "Brokeback Swanson" following the 2015 San Bernardino shooting.

 Plot

 Peter brings the Griffin family couch outside so that he, Quagmire, Cleveland, and Joe take advantage of it to do their drinking.
 But when it is stolen (when it was really just mistaken for trash), they decide to form a neighborhood watch.
 Peter manages to get the guys guns to use; when he spots a shadowy figure trying to get into Cleveland's house via the window, he shoots him in the arm, only to discover that he is Cleveland Jr.

-At the hospital, Peter meets the Browns to apologize, but Cleveland and Donna refuse and call him a racist; Cleveland Jr. explains that he didn't hear Peter approaching due to listening to music on a headset and that he was using the window to avoid letting out too much air conditioning through the front door.
-Although Joe explains that the police have deemed the shooting an accident, an angry Cleveland refuses to have anything further to do with Peter.
+At the hospital, Peter meets the Browns to apologize, but Cleveland and Donna refuse to forgive him and call him a racist; Cleveland Jr. explains that he didn't hear Peter approaching due to listening to music on a headset and that he was using the window to avoid letting out too much air conditioning through the front door.
+Although Joe explains that the police have deemed the shooting an accident, an offended Cleveland refuses to have anything further to do with Peter.
 Later at the Drunken Clam, Peter, Quagmire, and Joe see Cleveland on Tom Tucker's show, where he is trying to convince the Quahog residents that Peter's actions were a hate crime.
 The town starts acting angrily towards the Griffins, so Peter sets out to prove that he isn't racist.
 He tries to take Cleveland a drink and cigars, but his clumsiness results in Cleveland's house catching on fire, and as a crowd gathers, Peter's screams for the family to get out of the burning house are misconstrued as threats.
 An angry crowd later forms outside of the Griffins' house, where Joe and his fellow police officers are forced to arrest Peter on orders of his supervisors to pacify the black community.